 Name of the Entity Clausen Miller LLP making the declaration Subject of the Clausen Miller LLP global operations, Scope 1, Scope 2, Selected Declaration Scope 3 emissions.
 Operational control.
-Function of Subject Clausen Miller provides liability defence, policy coverage advice and subrogation of complex, high value claims across multiple industries including construction, engineering, energy, finance and manufacturing.
-Cases handled frequently involve litigation or arbitration in overseas jurisdictions.
-Rationale for Selection Subject selected based on the requirements under WRI Green House of Subject Gas Protocol Corporate Reporting and Accounting Standard to include all Scope 1 and 2 emissions and additional ambition to include Scope 3 emissions over which the company has the potential to influence, and measurement is feasible.
-Process Clausen Miller has retained Blue Marble to compile and develop the 1100000 GHG Inventory and corresponding GHG Report.
+Function of Subject Clausen Miller provides liability defence, policy coverage advice and subrogation of complex, high value claims across multiple industries including construction, engineering, energy, finance and arbitration in everyone jurisdictions Rationale for Selection Subject selected based on the requirements under WPI Green House of Subject Gas Protocol Corporate Reporting and Accounting Standard to include all Scope 1 and 2 emissions and additional ambition to include Scope 3 emissions over which the company has the potential to influence, and measurement is feasible.
+Process Clausen Miller has retained Blue Marble to compile and develop the GHG Inventory and corresponding GHG Report.
 The inventory has been compiled taking into account the requirements of ISO 14064-1 and the Green House Gas Protocol Corporate Reporting and Accounting Standard.
 Emissions factors utilised within the report have been supplied by the UK Government Department for Environment, Food and Rural Affairs unless otherwise specified.
-Total Emissions Blue Marble has determined that Clausen Miller has directly or indirectly emitted the following GHGs: Total Scope I emissions were calculated to be 0tCO2e • Scope 2 emissions were 0 tCO2e.
-Scope 3 Emissions were 0.88 tCO2e.
-The majority of Scope 3 emissions were from working from home Total included emissions for the subject were 0.88 tonnes.
-Offsetting Program Title: Pacajai REDD+ Location: Brazil Standard: VCS Volume: 2 Tonnes https://registry.verra.org/app/projectDetail/VCS/981 Reporting period start January 1st 2023 Reporting period end December 31st 2023 Declaration of Carbon Neutrality of global operations was achieved by Clausen Achievement of Carbon Miller in accordance with Blue Marble Standards at January 2024 Neutrality as Certified for the period commencing 1st January 2023 to 31st December 2023, by Blue Marble Certified by Blue Marble Individual responsible John Startin for the evaluation and provision of data necessary for the declaration of Carbon Neutrality
+Total Emissions Blue Marble has determined that Clausen Miller has directly or indirectly emitted the following GHGs: Total Scope I emissions were calculated to be 0tCO2e • Scope 2 emissions were 0 tCO2e. • Scope 3 Emissions were 1.3 tCO2e.
+The majority of Scope 3 emissions were from working from home Total included environments for the public total and 10 to an ex- Officiating Brogram Total included emissions for the subject were 1.3 tonnes.
+Onsetting Program Location: Brazil Standard: VCS Volume: 2 Tonnes https://registru.verrg.org/app/projectDetail/VCS/981 Reporting period start January 1st 2022 Reporting period end December 31st 2022 Declaration of Carbon Neutrality of alobal operations was achieved by Clausen Achievement of Carbon Miller in accordance with Blue Marble Standards at June 2023 for the Neutrality as Certified period commencing 1st January 2022 to 31st December 2022, Certified by Blue Marble by Blue Marble - Individual responsible John Startin for the evaluation and provision of data necessary for the aeclaration of Carbon N Las colores d'Altre e